Chromate Conversion Coatings for Aluminum per MIL-DTL-5541

 Exposure to hexavalent chromium is now tightly regulated in the United States by both the EPA, as an environmentally hazardous chemical, and by OSHA, as a carcinogenic chemical.
 If using Type 1 for MIL-DTL-5541 spec work, be sure to check with your state or county for processing permits that pertain to proper venting and disposal of hex chrome.
 The need for additional ventilation can add significantly to the cost of a Type 1 chem film system.

 MIL-DTL-5541 Type 2 is known as hex-free chromating.
 In this type the hexavalent chromium has been replaced with trivalent chromium, titanium or zirconium, and it is typically accepted as the standard across many industries.
 Chemeon, an industry leader in hex-free trivalent chromium coating chemistries, offers a hex-free product named TCP-HF (hexavalent free) that has approvals for many aerospace and military applications.

 The hex-free coating can result in a faint blue color appearing almost unchanged from bare material. eTCP is a colored version of TCP-HF developed to exhibit visual identification for quality control purposes.

-Advancements in trivalent chromium coating technology allow the process to have many benefits over Type 1:
+Advancements in trivalent chromate conversion coating technology allow the process to have many benefits over Type 1:

 - Faster to apply